Located in: Romania

 On the bright side, living costs in Constanta are below the European average, so your best option is to rent an apartment close to the university campuses.
 A single-bedroom flat will cost you around €260 to €450 per month, depending on the location.
 Living costs amount to around €500 (rent excluded).

 You can, however, take advantage of the university cafeteria, which offers affordable meals and is situated on the central university campus.
 Nearby, you can find Ovidius University Library, though you can access it online via the virtual library.

-There’s a language centre where you can either practise your Romanian language or communicate with other students in English, German, French, and Italian.
+There’s a language center where you can practise your Romanian language or communicate with other students in English, German, French, and Italian.